2010 Annual Reports for Boards and Committees

 (c)(3) Programs and Activities

 Several major program areas and activities of the APA Practice Directorate reflect CAPP’s (c)(3) mission and purpose.
-During 2009, these included a number of major programs benefiting the APA and the public.
+During 2010, these included a number of major programs benefiting the APA membership.

 Other Governance and Liaison Activities:

 CAPP members are mindful of the importance of having governance members that reflect the diversity of practitioners and the patients they serve and continue to work to enhance diversity within its own membership.
-CAPP has a designated diversity slate and this member functions as liaison to the Committee on Ethnic Minority Affairs (CEMA) and is knowledgeable about related issues.
-During 2009, CAPP initiated a “culture check” during its meetings.
+During 2010, CAPP continued with a “culture check” during its meetings.
 One of the goals of the “culture check” is to have diversity and multiculturalism threaded throughout the committee discussion.
-CAPP members have begun instituting the process of considering diversity in presenting agenda items during its meeting and CAPP members are asked to note diversity implications when recording minutes.
+In addition, CAPP members are asked to note diversity implications when recording minutes.

 (c)(6) Mission and Vision